Eager Saudis prepare to snap up stakes in 'crown jewel' Aramco

 “Participating in the Aramco IPO is a national duty for whoever can afford it,” Saudi columnist Anwar Aboalela tweeted.

-Another Twitter user, Meshal Althaidy, described Crown Prince Mohammed’s push to take Aramco public - the centrepiece of a reform agenda aimed at weaning the economy off oil - as “a fierce battle” that Saudis should support.
+Another Twitter user, Meshal Althaidy, described Prince Mohammed’s push to take Aramco public - the centerpiece of a reform agenda aimed at weaning the economy off oil - as “a fierce battle” that Saudis should support.

 Although some locals think the government is wrong to relinquish even partial control of Aramco, the prospect of holding shares is hard to resist.